owid/sdg-tracker.org/pages/zero-hunger.md

             <h3>Sustainable food production</h3>
             <p><strong>Definition:</strong> Indicator 2.4.1 is the <q>proportion of agricultural area under productive and sustainable agriculture.</q> <p>It is currently not clear or well-defined what constitutes productive and sustainable agricultural practice.</p>
             <p><strong>Goal:</strong> By 2030 <q>ensure sustainable food production systems and implement resilient agricultural practices that increase productivity and production, that help maintain ecosystems, that strengthen capacity for adaptation to climate change, extreme weather, drought, flooding and other disasters and that progressively improve land and soil quality</q>.</p>
-            <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i> <a href="https://ourworldindata.org/yields-and-land-use-in-agriculture">entry on Yields and Land Use in Agriculture</a>, and comparison of the environmental impact of<a href="https://ourworldindata.org/is-organic-agriculture-better-for-the-environment"> organic vs. conventional agriculture</a>.</p>
+            <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i> entry on <a href="https://ourworldindata.org/yields-and-land-use-in-agriculture">Yields and Land Use in Agriculture</a>, and comparison of the environmental impact of<a href="https://ourworldindata.org/is-organic-agriculture-better-for-the-environment"> organic vs. conventional agriculture</a>.</p>
             <p>
         </div>
         <NoData/>